mvolkmann/blog/src/migrating-from-react-to-htmx.md

 Then the web framework uses that data to update the DOM, resulting in page updates without a full page refresh.

+The SPA frameworks have some support for server-side rendering which moves the generation of HTML from the browser to the server, but the code required to generate the HTML is still the same.

 htmx is a relatively new JavaScript library that takes a very different approach.
 It still sends HTTP requests to a server,